-Mr. Sinclair is now exercisting his constitutional rights of appeal within the judicial system.
-It is the policy of the Governor not to intervene in matters that are still pending in the courts.
+Mr. Sinclair is now exercisting his constitutional rights of appeal within constitutional rights of appeal within the judicial system.
+It is the policy of the Governor not to intervene in matters dovernor not to intervede in matters that are still pending in the courts.